bev-o-neill/DSND-p7-Sparkify/README.md

 * Session/interaction/time on site in the weeks 1,2,3,4 prior to latest activity
 * Ratio of activity in the final fortnight compared to the fortnight previous.

-We tested four different machine learning classifiers with default parameters to see which was best for the data.
+We tested five different machine learning classifiers with default parameters to see which was best for the data.
 The classifiers and their results were:
-* Naive Bayes (f1 score xxxx)
+* Naive Bayes (f1 score 0.813)
-* Logistic Regression (f1 score xxxx)
+* Logistic Regression (f1 score 0.828)
+* Random Forest (f1 score 0.891)
-* Gradient Boosting Tree (f1 score xxxx)
+* Gradient Boosting Tree (f1 score 0.808)
-* Linear SVM (f1 score xxxx)
+* Linear SVM (f1 score 0.817)

-We took the Gradient Boosting Tree forward for final hyperparamter tuning.
+We took the Random Forest forward for final hyperparamter tuning.
 The parameters and performance for the best model were:
-* F1 score:
+* F1 score: 0.919
-* Area under the Precision-recall curve:
+* Area under the Precision-recall curve: 0.511

+## Improvements
+* Reduce the number of features of the input dataset by removing highly correlated variables
+* Run over more hyperparameters
+* Repeat using the full dataset (which is available in AWS/IBM Watson) running it on a Spark cluster

 ## Licensing

-Dataset in this repository appear courtesy of Udacity.
+Dataset in this repository appears courtesy of Udacity.